1. What is the Black Resilience Fund?

 10. How long does it take to receive funds after being approved?

-After approval, funds will be delivered within 2-4 days by check, PayPal, Venmo, or Cash App.
+After approval, funds will be delivered up to 10 days after the intake interview by check, PayPal, Venmo, or Cash App.

 11. How much funding can a recipient receive?